 518 Church Street was originally part of a row of houses spanning from 508 Church Street to 518 Church Street.
 512-516 Church Street were demolished in the mid-1960s to construct a parking lot.

 The first known occupants of 518 Church Street were Frederick Augustus Whitney (1819-1867) and family.
 Frederick Augustus Whitney ran F. A. Whitney & Co. - which was a Toronto-based company that dealt in flour and wheat products and also offered commission merchant services.
 F. A. Whitney & Co. was additionally the sole Canadian manufacturer (and perhaps the first Canadian manufacturer) of self-raising (self rising) flour in the 1850s.
 Frederick Augustus Whitney was on the Toronto Board of Trade in the late 1850s until his death in 1867.
 By the mid-1860s, Whitney was also the manager of the Toronto Linseed Oil Mills.
 Interestingly, Whitney only lived at 518 Church Street until 1860.
 In 1861, the Whitney family briefly moved to Wilmot (near Waterloo) to operate a mill.
 By 1862, the Whitney family had moved back to Toronto and was living at 7 Maitland Street.

 The property had several turnover of tenants during the mid-to-late 19th century.
-Former tenants include:
+Former occupants include: